Birth Trauma Therapy for Black Mothers

 You are not weak for struggling after childbirth.
 Your experience matters, and healing is possible.

-What Birth Trauma Can Look Like for Black Women
+What Birth Trauma Can Look Like in Black Mothers

 Birth trauma is not only about what happened during labor, but also about how you were treated, heard, and cared for.
 For Black women, these experiences are shaped by racism, medical neglect, and cultural pressures to be strong.
 The impact can stay with you in your body, emotions, relationships, and mind, even long after giving birth.